Open-source software movement: Evidence of open-source adoption

 Libraries are using open-source software to develop information as well as library services.
 The purpose of open source is to provide a software that is cheaper, reliable and has better quality.
 The one feature that makes this software so sought after is that it is free.
 Libraries in particular benefit from this movement because of the resources it provides.
 They also promote the same ideas of learning and understanding new information through the resources of other people.
 Open source allows a sense of community.
 It is an invitation for anyone to provide information about various topics.
 The open-source tools even allow libraries to create web-based catalogs.
 According to the IT source there are various library programs that benefit from this.

 Government agencies and infrastructure software — Government Agencies are utilizing open-source infrastructure software, like the Linux operating system and the Apache Web-server into software, to manage information.
 In 2005, a new government lobby was launched under the name National Center for Open Source Policy and Research (NCOSPR) "a non-profit organization promoting the use of open source software solutions within government IT enterprises."

-Open-source movement in the military — Open-source movement has potential to help in the military.
-The open-source software allows anyone to make changes that will improve it.
-This is a form of invitation for people to put their minds together to grow a software in a cost efficient manner.
-The reason the military is so interested is because it is possible that this software can increase speed and flexibility.
-Although there are security setbacks to this idea due to the fact that anyone has access to change the software, the advantages can outweigh the disadvantages.
-The fact that the open-source programs can be modified quickly is crucial.

-A support group was formed to test these theories.
-The Military Open Source Software Working Group was organized in 2009 and held over 120 military members.
-Their purpose was to bring together software developers and contractors from the military to discover new ideas for reuse and collaboration.
-Overall, open-source software in the military is an intriguing idea that has potential drawbacks but they are not enough to offset the advantages.